Aidar5/nattoeng/docs/source/exercises/06_exercises.rst

 If address is not set correctly, display the message: "Wrong IP address".
 The message must be displayed only once.

-All tasks must be performed using only covered topics.
+Restriction: All tasks must be performed using only covered topics.

-Задание 6.2b
+Task 6.2b
 ~~~~~~~~~~~~

 Make a copy of script from task 6.2a.